Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 Re: (Score:2)

-Re:So the question is this: (Score:4, Insightful)
+Re:So the question is this: (Score:5, Insightful)

 or license it to brick-and-mortar stores like Best Buy, etc. If the licensing is enough to cover the margins Amazon gets for hosting a product, not only do they still make the profit margins they were expecting, but they dont have to expend labor and shipping in the process.
 It would be a legal, and unique, twist on the old mob shakedown 'fire insurance' scenario.
 Buy my amazon-blocking app and you'll never worry about lost sales from us.